 Noosaville Artwork

-A splash of art is coming to Noosaville
+A splash of art has been added to Noosaville

-Local artist Louise Bastos is set to transform the pump station on Lake Weyba Drive (opposite 61 Lake Weyba Drive) into a vibrant piece of public art this November and December.
-What was once a plain concrete building will soon become a colourful mural celebrating the beauty of nature.
+Local artist, Louise Bastos from @solshinearts, has transformed the pump station on Lake Weyba Drive (opposite 61 Lake Weyba Drive) into a vibrant piece of public art.
+What was once a plain concrete building has bloomed into a colourful mural celebrating the beauty of nature.

 More about Louise